ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 (If I am losing you already, you'll probably need to read up a bit of background info first (or later) like this one [glibc heap implementation by azeria-labs](https://azeria-labs.com/heap-exploitation-part-1-understanding-the-glibc-heap-implementation/))

 ### Realloc and Exit
-For completeness sake I'll also include realloc and exit in this writeup also they weren't strictly necessary.
+For completeness sake I'll also include realloc and exit in this writeup, even though they weren't strictly necessary.
 Exit is probably self-explanatory as it does exactly what it says.

 Realloc on the other hand was a bit of a wierd addition.